grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [x] Update `Cargo.toml` to version `0.6.1`.
 - [x] Commit the changes and create a git tag `v0.6.1`.
 - [x] **Verify the new tag triggers and passes all checks in GitHub Actions.**
+- [x] **Create tests for the generate-commitment subcommand by moving appropriate tests from the old binary.**
 - [x] Update this task list to mark all tasks as completed.

 ---